The Virtual Currency Regulation Review: United Arab Emirates

 The FSRA Virtual Asset Guidance clarifies that software development or dissemination for mining of virtual assets are excluded from the ambit of the ADGM framework.104

-The FSMR allow cryptocurrency exchanges to trade in 'accepted virtual assets' only.105 The FSRA decides which tokens or coins are accepted virtual assets.
-No public register is maintained, because the determination as to what constitutes an accepted virtual asset is specific to the applicant.106 The FSMR envisage a licensed crypto exchange to be regulated like a multilateral trading facility, and is required to have in place the full gamut of oversight processes, such as:
+The FSMRs allow cryptocurrency exchanges to trade in 'accepted virtual assets' only.105 The FSRA decides which tokens or coins are accepted virtual assets.
+No public register is maintained, because the determination as to what constitutes an accepted virtual asset is specific to the applicant.106 The FSMRs envisage a licensed cryptoasset exchange to be regulated like a multilateral trading facility and an exchange is required to have in place the full gamut of oversight processes, such as:

 - market surveillance, particularly with regard to market abuse, transaction reporting and misleading impressions;

 - exchange-like operational systems and controls.107